Summer 1 overview

 Our English work will focus on Ancient Greece.
 We will study a variety of Ancient Greek myths and think carefully about the meaning, use of language and structure.
 The children will write their own myths applying the grammar, spellings and punctuation which we have studied throughout the year.

-Through our study of the Greeks the children will also apply their writing skills to reporting about the Olympic games, writing a letter about democracy and completing a diary entry linked to the Trojan war.
+Through our study of the Greeks the children will also apply their writing skills to reporting about the Olympic games and completing a diary entry linked to the Trojan war.

-Our grammar work will focus on commas and the use of correct tenses.
+Our grammar work will focus on commas and revision of key terminology studied this year.

-We continue to concentrate on spelling patterns with various letter strings through investigation and thank you, in advance, for your continued support in helping your child learn their weekly spellings.
+We continue to concentrate on spelling patterns and rules and thank you, in advance, for your continued support in helping your child learn their weekly spellings.

 In Mathematics, we will build on our learning in fractions by studying decimals and percentages in detail.
 Throughout our learning, we will focus on developing fluency, reasoning and problem solving.

-We will also focus on improving speed and accuracy with mental arithmetic.
+We will also focus on improving speed and accuracy with arithmetic.

 On Thursday mornings, the children will complete the topic on geometry with Mrs Donnelly.